Pre-Castro Business in Cuba

 the country's best sources of economy, official as well as those in other political parties.

-Dr. Leopoldo Cancio Luna, professor of economy
+Dr. Leopoldo Cancio Luna, professor of economy at

-the government of General Mario G. Menocal created the bank system which became law October 29th 1914, based
+Havana University and Secretary of the Treasury during the government of General Mario G. Menocal created the

-on the gold standard whose unit was the 1.6718 gram/peso and 1.5046 gold bullion, retaining the right to
+bank system which became law October 29th 1914, based on the gold standard whose unit was the 1.6718 gram/peso

-mint, unspecified limitation where gold coins were concerned, 12 million pesos in silver, and sums to be
+and 1.5046 gold bullion, retaining the right to mint, unspecified limitation where gold coins were concerned, 12

-periodically fixed by the Executive in nickel coins.
+million pesos in silver, and sums to be periodically fixed by the Executive in nickel coins.

-It was established that Cuban and
+It was established that Cuban and United States

-legal tender and by virtue of accumulated reserves Cuban became firmly on a par with U.S. currency.
-The circulation of Spanish and French
+currency would be sole legal tender and by virtue of accumulated reserves Cuban became firmly on a par with U.S.

-currency was eliminated with details on how to liquidate any sums pending payment in those or any other
+sums pending payment in those or any other values.

-Important foreign banks operated in
+Important foreign banks operated in Cuba with

-national bank and this was achieved as a result of the 1940 Constitution, establishing a new and reliable
+great success; it was indispensable to organize Cuba's national bank and this was achieved as a result of the

-institution giving Cuban currency greater strength and opening new credits.
+1940 Constitution, establishing a new and reliable institution giving Cuban currency greater strength and

 The Cuban National Bank gained great prestige and